serverless/serverless/docs/providers/aws/events/alb.md

             path: /hello
           healthCheck: true
 ```

-Once enabled, a target group health check can be disabled by explicitly setting the alb event's `healthCheck` setting to `false`.

 If you need to configure advanced health check settings, you can provide additional health check configuration.